gskinnerTeam/flutter-sized-context/README.md

 ## 👏 Inspiration

-- Thanks to reddit user *der_kobold* for the inspiration!
+- Thanks to reddit user *der_kobold* for the idea to turn this into an extension!

 ## ⭐ License